-7.1.
-Secretary duties include:

-- Take minutes of all meetings and forward copies to the Executive Committee, club delegates and WALA within seven (7) days of the meeting being held. - Submit minutes for promulgation to the Centre Website. - Receive and answer correspondence as required. - Compile all agendas for meeting with the assistance from the Executive at least seven (7) days prior to a meeting. - Provide an agenda for the Annual General Meeting to all members by posting a copy on the Centre Website seven days prior to the meeting. - Ensure minutes of each Meeting are distributed to the Executive within a week of the meeting being held. - Maintain updated database of life members and ensure relevant correspondence is forwarded to life members. - Co-ordinate WALA Awards. - Maintain updated database of volunteer's service. - Represent the Centre at Association meetings as required. - Ensure each Club is informed of future developments and is made aware of any changes that may affect the athletes, Clubs or Centre. - Ensure that each Club has the necessary paperwork to handle affiliations, registrations, injury claims and any other Centre business.

-- Monitor affiliated clubs and ensure that club meetings are held at least four (4) times per year. - Keep on file, all material that may assist the organisation of Little Athletics. - Provide relevant information for promulgation on the Centre Website. - Assist members of the Executive where required. - Prepare the Annual Report of the Centre.
+- 7.1.
+Secretary duties include: - Take minutes of all meetings and forward copies to the Executive Committee, and club delegates within seven (7) days of the meeting being held. - Submit minutes for promulgation to the Centre Website. - Receive and answer correspondence, as required. - Compile all agendas and reports as required for meetings with the assistance from the Executive at least seven (7) days prior to a meeting. - Provide an agenda for the Annual General Meeting to all members by posting a copy on the Centre Website seven days prior to the meeting. - Maintain updated database of life members and ensure relevant correspondence is forwarded to life members. - Co-ordinate LAWA Awards. - Maintain updated database of volunteer's service. - Act as Centre delegate at Association Conference, meetings, or functions as required. - Ensure each Club is informed of future developments and is made aware of any changes that may affect the athletes, Clubs or Centre. - Ensure that each Club has the necessary paperwork to manage affiliations, registrations, injury claims, Working with Children (WWC) requirements and any other Centre business. - Monitor affiliated clubs and ensure that club meetings are held at least four (4) times per year. - Keep on file, all material that may assist the organisation of Little Athletics. - Provide relevant information for promulgation on the Centre Website. - Assist members of the Executive where required. - Prepare the Annual Report of the Centre.